apache/doris-website/gettingStarted/tutorials/doris-iceberg.md

 ---
 {
-    "title": "Building lakehouse using Doris and Paimon", "language": "en"
+    "title": "Building lakehouse using Doris and Iceberg", "language": "en"
 }